top of page

 • 2-3 sessions to complete a semi-structured interview

-• Me speaking with a parent, carer or sibling who can confirm how ADHD like symptoms are affecting you and what they noticed in your childhood.
+• 1 session speaking with a parent, carer or sibling who can confirm how ADHD like symptoms are affecting you and what they noticed in your childhood.
 (If no-one is available, a copy of a school report may suffice, along with me speaking to someone who knows you well now, like a partner, friend or colleague).

 • I will then write a report summarising the results, my recommendations and advice regarding helpful next steps.